jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Log In

-Log in is a feature of the Tick It site,
+Log in is a feature of the Tick It site this allows users to log in and view content relevant to their profiles, this feature also controls security and rights of the site with it requiring authentication

 <details>
 <summary>Log In image</summary>